SSAJJALA/CreditDebitRequest/TimeLog.md

 11/14/2016  Worked on testing the email client              2 11/15/206   Fixed the team project code to work on digital ocean    4

+11/24/2016  Worked on java script validations               2 11/25/2016  Worked on java script validations               2 11/26/2016  Worked on fixing the dynamic table update       2 11/27/2016  Completed MDB exercise                          2 11/28/2016  Worked on error messages                        1
+11/29/2016  Worked on creating the selenium script          2
+12/01/2016  Polishing the code                              3